prof-rossetti/nyu-info-2335-201706/README.md

  If you have a question about assignments, projects, or anything covered in class, send a direct message to `@prof-rossetti` on Slack or email him at [mrossett@stern.nyu.edu](mailto:mrossett@stern.nyu.edu).
  The professor aims to provide an average Slack response time of 1-2 business days and an average email response time of 3-4 business days.
 If emailing the professor, please use your university-issued email address.
+If requesting a LinkedIn connection, the professor usually waits to accept them until the end of the semester.

 Mike Zhu ([Github](https://github.com/mz888)) will be providing instructional assistance as the course's Teaching Fellow (TF).
 To contact him, send a direct message to `@mz909` on Slack or email him at [mz909@nyu.edu](mailto:mz909@nyu.edu).